chege4179/Pinstagram/README.md

 ## Backend Application
-The backend application is built on node.js with the Express.js (Typescript) framework to store and retrieve information of the application.The database used is Postgres SQL
+The backend application is built on node.js with the Express.js (Typescript) framework to store and retrieve information of the application.The database used is MySQL